Nazza1996/Nazza1996/README.md

 # 💫 About Me:
 🎓 Im an Undergraduate Computer Science Student<br>👨‍💻 Seeking a software development role for my placement year<br>🎮 Passionate gamer (especially story games🪓)<br>🔤 Love to code and create useful software<br>🕝 Currently working on Screen Diary, a screen time app for Windows 11.
 Almost done!<br>🌱 Currently learning C++<br>📫 You can reach me on my Discord, or professionally on LinkedIn.
-Both are linked in my profile :)
+Both are linked below :)

 ---